While everyone enjoys sunlight, high levels of UV and solar heat can really take a toll on your home’s interior.

 What’s the Difference between Solar Screens vs Window Tinting?

 Solar sun screens are fabric mounted directly to the exterior of the glass on your home.
-Generally speaking, solar sun screens serve the same purpose as window film: to block block harmful UV rays and mitigate heat.
-Unlike window tinting, the dense mesh material used for solar sun screens obstruct exterior views from the inside.
+Generally speaking, solar sun screens serve the same purpose as window film: to block harmful UV rays and mitigate the heat.
+Unlike window tinting, the dense mesh material used for solar sun screens obstructs exterior views from the inside.

 How Much Do Each Cost?